aaronkw/humanbase-docs/docs/seek.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Computing the final gene score uses the dataset weights (previously discussed in
-this FAQ) in order to reflect the co-expressions that are located in the top
+this FAQ) in order to reflect the coexpressions that are located in the top
 relevant datasets.
 For each gene :math:`g`, the final score is:

 .. image:: docs/img/SEEK_fg_formula.png